 That said, finding a suitable partner is not easy, and if you choose the wrong partner, you may experience more stress when compared to going solo.

 Thus you need to carefully vet potential partners before you decide to go ahead with anything.
 Take plenty of time during this part of the process, as getting out of a partnership is often much more complicated than entering one.

 Running a practice is incredibly difficult, and you need to think about how you're going to manage everything.

 If you have a partner, you might want to split the responsibilities so that both of you have a manageable workload.
-You may also want to invest in software that'll store patient records and general data associated with your practice.
+You may also want to invest in practice management software.
+This can store patient records and general data associated with your practice.